appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-webhook-workflow.md

 ### Receive data and send notification to user

-In your workflow, you will read the parameters sent from the Appsmith app, write code to send the notification to the given user.
-You can achieve this by using the `assignRequest()` function provided by Appsmith in your workflow, and adding widgets to receive the notification in your Appsmith app.
+In your workflow, you will read the parameters sent from the Appsmith app, and write code to send the notification to the specified user.
+You can achieve this by using the `assignRequest()` function provided by Appsmith in your workflow and building an interface with widgets to receive the notification in your Appsmith app.

 #### Create notification requests